-In this section you will observe a horse and rider combination.
-The rider will be working the horse, but you will not be coaching the rider.
+In this section you will observe two horse and rider combinations.
+The horse and rider combinations will not be riding at the same time.
 You will make a verbal assessment of the rider, their skills and the influence they have over the horse's way of going.
-This will include work on the flat only.
+One horse and rider will be working on the flat and one will be working over fences.

 The horse or pony and rider will be any level of ability and could be an established partnership or a trainee on a school horse.
-The horse can be any size, type and breed and the horse, pony or rider can be capable of varying quality of work.
+The horse can be any size, type and breed and the horse, pony or rider may be capable of varying quality of work.
 It will be a partnership you have not coached before, but you may go on to coach them for later sessions in the assessment.

-This may take place in an enclosed area and the horse and rider may share the area with other riders.
+This may take place in an enclosed area or field and the horse and rider may share the area with other riders.